 Eric Proebsting, Thomas Jefferson's Poplar Forest

-Sites that will be investigated will include a standing brick slave quarter and nearby overseer’s residence dating to the mid-19th century as well as the potential location of earlier structures associated with Jefferson’s retreat home and plantation.
-Students will work with the professional staff to better understand the lives of the individuals living at these sites by studying the material remains recovered from the summer’s excavations.
-These sites will reveal new data about the daily lives of both enslaved and free people who labored on this plantation both during and after Thomas Jefferson’s ownership.
+Sites that will be investigated will include searching for the location of a stable, slave quarter, and other structures associated with Jefferson’s retreat home and plantation.
+Students will work with the professional staff to better understand the lives of the individuals living and working at these sites by studying the material remains recovered from the summer’s excavations.
+These sites will reveal new data about the daily lives of people who labored on this plantation during and after Thomas Jefferson’s ownership.
 This data can be compared with multiple sites that have already been excavated at Poplar Forest, allowing us to trace the plantation layout and the ways it changed at Poplar Forest over time.
 The study of this site will also provide new information for Poplar Forest’s interpretive efforts that can be included in signage and tours that help our visitors better understand the landscapes and lives of the many people, both free and enslaved, that lived on this plantation.